andrewdkennedy1/RaspberryPi-Manager/README.md

 update pis.txt with a target pi per line

+`apt-get install xdotool` on all pis for the fresh functionality to work

 run main.py and goto the localhost:8081 #or whatever port you set in main.py